What to Expect From a Bulging Disc From Car Accident

 The human body is not made to withstand the collision of metal and glass traveling at high speed.
 Trauma can present from compound fractures to brain injury.

 And, injuries can plague victims for the rest of their life.
-A bulging disc is a common trauma from car accidents.
+A bulging disc is a common trauma from a car accident.
+In fact, it’s an injury that attorney Stephen Babcock received himself as a result of a car accident.
 They can occur anywhere along the spine.

-Sufferers often cite pain and suffering due to the inflamed area.
+Sufferers often cite pain and suffering due to the inflamed area around the disc.
 In cases where the victim had prior disc problems, the crash can worsen the situation.

-A bulging disc from car accident settlement is never a guarantee.
+A bulging disc settlement from car accident is never a guarantee.
 Many insurance companies will often settle rather than go to court.
+But choosing to work with a personal injury law firm in Baton Rouge can make the difference when it comes to getting you the money you deserve for your injury.
 Here are some things to know.

 The Causes of a Bulging Disc

-The material between the vertebrae is perfect for ensuring our spine is flexible.
+The material between the vertebrae in our spine is perfect for ensuring it stays flexible.
 If there is inflammation in the disc, it can extend beyond the vertebral frame.

 This problem most often occurs in the lower back, but a bulging disc can happen anywhere along the back or neck.
-If it bulges far enough, it can interrupt nerves and cause pain.
+If it bulges far enough, it can irritate the nerves and cause pain.

 If There is a Pre-Existing Condition

-One of the most confusing parts of having a bulging disc is that many sufferers don’t know they have one.
-It may not always cause pain.
+One of the most confusing parts of having a bulging disc is that people don’t always know they have one.
+Many people have a bulging discs and don’t know it because it isn’t symptomatic (not causing pain).

-Until it gets worse.
-It’s common for an auto accident to make it worse.
-The presence of a bulging disc before the crash is sometimes the insurer’s argument.
+Until it gets worse, that is.
+It’s common for an auto accident to turn a symptomatic disc (not causing pain) into an asymptomatic disc (causing pain).
+In other words, car accidents can make your bulging disc worse.
+The presence of a bulging disc before the crash is oftentimes the insurer’s argument.

-An attorney may use the preexisting condition to point out the cause is not the crash.
+A defense attorney may use the preexisting condition to point out the cause is not the crash.
 But, this information on its own is not enough to prevent a settlement.
-In fact, a worsening situation is enough to get medical treatment.
+If the accident made your bulging disc worse, or turned your asymptomatic disc (not causing pain) into an asymptomatic disc (causing pain) that’s enough in the hands of a good lawyer.

 Recovery from a bulging disc depends on the severity of the injury.
-The age of the victim and severity of the symptoms also determines the time it takes to heal.
+The age of the victim and severity of the symptoms also determines the treatment available and the time it takes to heal.

 In some cases, treatment relieves symptoms such as pain and muscle spasms.
 But, the injury is still present.
-Even with relief, they may need more procedures or surgery if the bulging disc does not heal.
+Even with relief, an accident victim may need more medical procedures or even surgery if the bulging disc does not resolve on its own.

 And, this is one of the reasons a settlement is important.
-Though insurance may cover initial medical treatments, the dollar amount is not infinite.
+Though insurance may cover initial medical treatments, the dollars don’t go on forever.

-For example, if medical coverage on the driver’s insurance may be $25,000.
+For example, if medical coverage on the driver’s insurance is $25,000.
 Any costs above this amount are the responsibility of the victim.

-Specialists in the spine field say the number of treatments for a bulging disc can range from 5 to 50.
+Specialists in the spine field say the number of treatments for a bulging disc can range from 5 to 50 and none of them are very cheap.

 What You Can’t Do Anymore